 - Compliance Guidelines

-Please log onto your training passport using your name and password to find the documents.
-When you have studied them, please mark the documents as read.
-Depending on your field(s) of work there might also be further important documents.
-Please discuss which additional documents might be important for you with your supervisor.
-You can find a compilation of all BOKU guidelines and regulatory provisions in their current version on the Document Collection Homepage
+Depending on your field(s) of work there might be as well other important documents.
+Please discuss with your supervisor which additional documents are important for you.
+You can find a compilation of all BOKU guidelines and regulatory provisions in their current version on the Document Collection Homepage.

 Step 3: Register for Introductory Seminars Depending on Your Tasks

-There are a few further education and training courses that are compulsory.
+There are a few further education and training courses that are mandatory.
 The selection of these courses is based on your field(s) of work.